 Leaf lettuce is exceptionally easy to grow from seed, so containers — especially large bins — are a natural receptacle for sowing.
 You can fill the containers with potting mix and watch a healthful, pesticide-free salad garden multiply by the week.

 Sow your seeds in early-to-mid spring.
 As lettuce matures, harvest some foliage, leaving the rest to continue growing.
 The heat of summer will cause lettuce to bolt (go to seed).
 At that point, it’s too bitter to eat, but you can plant a batch in late summer for fall harvest.
-If you’re impatient, these vegetables take the least amount of time to grow.

 An annual in northern climates, mandevilla is actually a tender tropical perennial vine that will last indefinitely if temperatures remain above 50 degrees F. Mandevilla is often sold as a patio plant with its own support, but there are also lower growing cultivars that don’t climb.

 With a profusion of large, trumpet-shaped flowers, mandevilla needs no help from companions.
 It likes consistent moisture, so use a potting mix with moisture-holding crystals and water regularly.